-Mature applicants whose 3- or 4-year degree is completed through a transfer of credits from a college must have completed a minimum of 10 full-course credits, 20 half-course credits or a combination at the university degree level at the time they apply.
+If you are a mature applicant and have completed your 3- or 4-year degree through a transfer of credits from a college, you must have completed a minimum of 10 full-course credits, 20 half-course credits or a combination at the university degree level at the time you apply.

-The minimum required GPA is 3.0 on the 4.0 scale.
-Grades will be converted to a 4.0 scale according to the OMSAS Undergraduate Grading System Conversion Table.
-The GPA is calculated on all converted undergraduate course grades completed at a recognized institution as of October 1, 2019.
+You must achieve an overall GPA of 3.0 on the 4.0 scale.
+Grades will be converted to a 4.0 scale according to the OMSAS Undergraduate Grade Conversion Table.
+The GPA is calculated on all converted undergraduate course grades completed at a recognized institution as of October 1, 2020.

-Courses reflected on the transcript as “Pass” with no grade indicated will not be considered in the GPA calculation.
+- We will not consider courses reflected on the transcript as “Pass” with no grade indicated in the GPA calculation.

 Applicants with a Graduate Degree